What is in this leaflet

 Lercanidipine Sandoz comes in packs of 28 tablets.

-Lercanidipine hydrochloride 10 mg or 20 mg per tablet.
+Lercanidipine Sandoz contains 10 mg or 20 mg of lercanidipine hydrochloride as the active ingredient.

-Lercanidipine Sandoz does not contain gluten, sucrose, tartrazine or any other azo dyes.
+Lercanidipine Sandoz contains lactose.
+This medicine does not contain gluten, sucrose, tartrazine or any other azo dyes.

 Mylan Health Pty Ltd